 - Our invoicing is done in PDF over email, we have not had to print/post a single invoice yet (we would if someone asks).

-- Open Query headquarters uses certified green power.
+- Open Query headquarters uses local solar power, and certified green power.

 - Of course travel (for training, conferences, on-site consulting) has a major impact on our carbon footprint.
 We're pondering ways to minimise this.
 (Just offsetting is a cop-out, in our opinion.
 The core problem that needs to be addressed is the consumption.)